cpouchon/ORTHOSKIM/README.md

 > **Note:** It is important to note that each of the three annotation files has to be collected for plant models, or both mtDNA and rDNA annotation files for other organisms, even if a single region is targeted (*e.g.* cpDNA sequences), as such files are also used to assign the genomic assemblies to the cpDNA, mtDNA or rDNA regions.

 By default, ORTHOSKIM is supplied with a large enough reference sequence database for the study of green plants (i.e. Viridiplantaeae) genome skimming datasets: the BUSCO plant set (viridiplantaeae_odb10), 353 ultra-conserved elements set designed for angiosperms (UCE, Johnson et al., 2018; McLay et al. 2021), which can be used as ‘nucleus_nt’ references, and a collection of annotations for plant cpDNA, mtDNA and rDNA genomic regions collected from the NCBI.
-For any other eukaryotic taxa, please to respect the input file formats and requirements.
+For any other eukaryotic taxa, please respect the input file formats and requirements.

 **Annotation files:**